Universal vertex: In special families of graphs

-The trivially perfect graphs (the comparability graphs of order-theoretic trees) always contain a universal vertex, the root of the tree, and more strongly they may be characterized as the graphs in which every connected induced subgraph contains a universal vertex.

-The connected threshold graphs form a subclass of the trivially perfect graphs, so they also contain a universal vertex; they may be defined as the graphs that can be formed by repeated addition of either a universal vertex or an isolated vertex (one with no incident edges).
+The wheel graphs may be formed by adding a universal vertex to a cycle graph.
+The trivially perfect graphs are obtained from rooted trees by adding an edge connecting every ancestor–descendant pair in the tree.
+These always contain a universal vertex, the root of the tree.
+More strongly they may be characterized as the finite graphs in which every connected induced subgraph contains a universal vertex.
+The connected threshold graphs form a subclass of the trivially perfect graphs, so they also contain a universal vertex.
+They may be defined as the graphs that can be formed by repeated addition of either a universal vertex or an isolated vertex (one with no incident edges).